SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 3. Open `build_config/build.config` and perform the following changes:
   - Change the AIR SDK and Android SDK paths to match your environment
-  - Change the `android.package` variable to match your AIR applications Java package name.
-    This should be something like `air.com.distriqt.test`
   - You should have something like the following:

 > ```